-If you are not satisfied with this response regarding Public Housing wait list, you have the right to seek an investigation and review by the Ombudsman.
+If you are not satisfied with this response regarding the waitlist for Public Housing in Ohakune and the Ruapehu District, you have the right to seek an investigation and review by the Ombudsman.
 Information about how to make a complaint is available at www.ombudsman.parliament.nz or 0800 802 602.